jordsti/ark-itemizer/Tasks.md

  - [ ] More css..
  - [ ] Put each examples in different HTML file
  - [ ] Calculator : Copy mats total to clipboard
- - [ ] Calculator : replace Select input by a writable div, and show matching item name
+ - [x] Calculator : replace Select input by a writable div, and show matching item name
+ - [x] Calculator : If same items id, should merge